San Jose Repertory Theatre: The Timothy Near era

 The arrival of Timothy Near as artistic director in 1987 signaled the theatre's commitment to produce plays that spoke to the city's diverse community both directly or by inflection.
 The Rep achieved this with modernized versions of the classics, contemporary works, and a commitment to developing new plays.

-In 1997 the company moved from the Montgomery Theater (attached to the San Jose Civic Auditorium) into a new building in downtown San Jose, built specifically for the Rep. No longer restricted by space or required to share their venue with other organizations, the Rep was able to offer a wider range of programming, produced to high artistic and technical standards.
+In 1997 the company moved from the Montgomery Theater (attached to the San Jose Civic Auditorium) into the Sobrato Auditorium, a new building in downtown San Jose that was built specifically for the Rep. No longer restricted by space or required to share their venue with other organizations, the Rep was able to offer a wider range of programming, produced to high artistic and technical standards.
 Since moving to the new building, the Rep has commissioned several new works and has produced World premieres, U.S. premieres, and West Coast premieres.

 Artistic Director Timothy Near's vision of reaching the ethnically diverse San Jose population was highlighted by opening the newly built new home of the Rep with the West Coast premiere of Thunder Knocking on the Door by African American playwright Keith Glover, with a Rep-commissioned score by Michael Butler and local blues legend Chris Cain.

+In 2001, Holly Hunter appeared in a production of By the Bog of Cats in preparation for her 2004 West End revival of the play.
+In 2002, Lynn Redgrave appeared in a production of The Mandrake Root.

 The company commissioned a locally based musical from Craig Bohmler and Mary Bracken Phillips for its 25th anniversary season.
 This resulted in The Haunting of Winchester, about rifle heiress Sarah Winchester and her Winchester Mystery House in San Jose.
 The musical premiered in September–October 2005.